josephtandyo/DeceptaBox/README.md

         - Trashing a gift will use up 1 trashability

   5. If a player visits you, they will act as the guest, and you will act as the host

+Note:
+  - You can only visit and get visited by one player at a time
+  - You can't visit anyone while a gift has not been unboxed, declined or trashed

 ## Some of the commands of this bot includes:
   - **!guide:**